Moving FAQ

 • Cost of removing or installing built-in cabinets or appliances.

-• Additional help not supplied by contracted movers.
+• Additional help is not supplied by contracted movers.

 • Sanding floors at new residence.